cloudant/nodejs-cloudant/README.md

 This library can be used with one of these `request` plugins:

 1. `default` - the default [request](https://www.npmjs.com/package/request) library plugin.
 This uses Node.js's callbacks to communicate Cloudant's replies back to your app and can be used to stream data using the Node.js [Stream API](https://nodejs.org/api/stream.html).
 2. `promises` - if you'd prefer to write code in the Promises style then the "promises" plugin turns each request into a Promise.
-This plugin cannot be used stream data because instead of returning the HTTP request, we are simply returning a Promise instead.
+This plugin cannot be used to stream data because instead of returning the HTTP request, we are simply returning a Promise instead.
 3. `retry` - on occasion, Cloudant's multi-tenant offerring may reply with an HTTP 429 response because you've exceed the number of API requests in a given amount of time.
 The "retry" plugin will automatically retry your request with exponential back-off.
 The 'retry' plugin can be used to stream data.
 4. `cookieauth` - this plugin will automatically swap your Cloudant credentials for a cookie transparently for you.
 It will handle the authentication for you and ensure that the cookie is refreshed.
 The 'cookieauth' plugin can be used to stream data.